Crystalline color superconductors: Introduction

-There is a variety of solutions that have been proposed for the chromo-magnetic instability and that can be realized depending on the particular conditions considered.
-As we have already discussed, the chromo-magnetic instability is a serious problem not only for the gapless phases (g2SC and gCFL) but also for the 2SC phase.
-In the latter case, it has been shown in \textcite{Gorbar:2005rx} that vector condensates of gluons with a value of about $10$ MeV can cure the instability.
-The corresponding phase has been named gluonic phase and is characterized by the non-vanishing values of the \textit{chromo-electric} condensates $\langle {\bm A}^3\rangle$ and $\langle {\bm A}^8\rangle$ which spontaneously break the SO(3) rotational symmetry.
-It is not clear whether the same method can be extended to the gapless phases.
-The chromo-magnetic instability of the gapped 2SC phase can also be removed by the formation of an inhomogeneous condensate of charged gluons \cite{Ferrer:2007uw}.
+There is a variety of solutions that have been proposed for the chromomagnetic instability and that can be realized depending on the particular conditions considered.
+As we have already discussed, the chromomagnetic instability is a serious problem not only for the gapless phases (g2SC and gCFL) but also for the 2SC phase.
+In the latter case, the vector condensates of gluons with a value of about $10$ MeV can cure the instability \cite{Gorbar:2005rx, Gorbar:2006up, Gorbar:2007vx, Fukushima:2006su, Kiriyama:2006ui}.
+The corresponding phase has been named gluonic phase and is characterized by the nonvanishing value of some gluon condensates and the spontaneous breakdown of the color, electromagnetic and rotational symmetries down to the $SO(2)$ rotational symmetry.
+As discussed by \textcite{Gorbar:2006up, Gorbar:2007vx}, the chromomagnetic instabilities of the 4-7th gluons and of the 8th gluon might be related to two different phenomena.
+The 4-7th instability seems to indicate the Bose-Einstein condensation of plasmons.
+Thus at the CC limit should correspond a second order phase transition to a state with uniform plasmon \textit{chromoelectric} condensate, which can be taken to be $\langle {\bm A}^6\rangle$, inducing a nonvanishing value of $\langle {\bm A}^3\rangle$ and of $\langle {A}^3_0\rangle$.
+On the other hand, the existence of gapless fermionic modes in the g2SC phase may indicate the existence of a $\langle {\bm A}^8\rangle$ condensate.
+The chromomagnetic instability of the gapped 2SC phase can also be removed by the formation of an inhomogeneous condensate of charged gluons \cite{Ferrer:2007uw}.
+The finite temperature case has been discussed by \textcite{Kiriyama:2006jp, He:2006vr}, finding that in the weak and intermediate coupling regime, the 2SC and g2SC phases are stabilized by temperatures of the order of tens of MeV.

-For the cases in which the chromo-magnetic instability is related to the presence of gapless modes, in \textcite{Hong:2005jv} the possibility that a secondary gap opens at the Fermi surface is studied.
+For the cases in which the chromomagnetic instability is related to the presence of gapless modes, \textcite{Hong:2005jv} studied the possibility that a secondary gap opens at the Fermi surface.
 The solution of the instability is due to a mechanism that stabilizes the system preventing the appearance of gapless modes.
-However, the secondary gap turns out to be extremely small and at temperatures typical of CSOs it is not able to fix the chromo-magnetic instability \cite{Alford:2005kj}.
+This solution represents one of the few cases in which the instability may be cured by means of a different homogeneous condensate.
+However, the secondary gap turns out to be extremely small and at temperatures typical of CSOs it is not able to fix the chromomagnetic instability \cite{Alford:2005kj}.

-The imaginary value of the Meissner mass can be understood as a tendency of the system toward a non-homogeneous phase \cite{Iida:2006df, Gubankova:2008ya, Hong:2005jv}.
-This can be easily seen in the toy-model system discussed in Sec. \ref{sec:mismatched} for the case of a $U(1)$ symmetry, where one can show that the coefficient of the gradient term of the low energy fluctuations around the ground state of the effective action is proportional to the Meissner mass squared \cite{Gubankova:2008ya}.